codio-content/Linux-Introduction/.guides/content/Challenge--Creating-files-and-directories-20db.md

 5. Create a file with the name: `test-file1.txt` inside the `test-dir1` directory
 6. List the hidden files
 7. Get back to the `~/workspace` directory
-8. List hidden files and directories in a vertical column layout using a single hyphen.
-Place hidden file options first
+8. List files and directories in a vertical column layout.

 |||